MattPurland/inertia-vite-svelte-ssr-wordpress-theme/README.md

 ## WordPress/Vue Starter Theme Using Inertia.js

+Note: This is an update to the original authors work to bring it in line with Inertia.js 1.0 with Vite and SSR support

 A bare-bones example theme using Inertia with Vue, and the WordPress Inertia adapter.

 ### Installation